meridium/episerver.migration/README.md

 #### 3.1 Import

 The **Import** step performs an import of the pages which were exported from the other site in **step 1**.
-The input needed from you is the page id of the page under which the content will be imported and the absolute path on the ser ver of the package to import.
-When you're done, click **Import** to start the import.
+The input needed from you is the page id of the page under which the content will be imported and the **absolute** path on the server of the package to import. _If you put the packages in the ~/migration/packages/ directory, this is handled for you and you get a nice drop down list._ When you're done, click **Import** to start the import.

-When the import is done the log output is displayed at the bottom of the page.
+During the import the log should update on the bottom of the page.

 #### 3.2 Migrate

 The next step is to perform the actual migration of content from old page types to the new types.
 Specify the `id` of the root page of the imported pages in **step 3.1** and select the page mapping you want to use from the drop down list.
 Click the **Migrate** button to start the migration.

-Log output is displayed at the bottom of the page when the migration is done.

 #### 3.3 Clean up